jamesNicholasRyan/Battleships/README.md

   - When either players ships are all destroyed, the game **ends**

 ## Grid
-At the heart of the game is the grid system, where all of the action takes plce.
+At the heart of the game is the grid system, where all of the action takes place.
 For the grid layout I decided to proceed with a *cartesian* type coordinate system, with the origin at the top left of the grid.
 This would make searching for neighbouring cells and position much easier than a simple list of cells.
 Each cell was assigned an *ID* that corresponded of - 'board number', 'column' ('j') and 'row' ('i').

-- I created a **Board** *class* which contained this *display* method:
+- I created a **Board** *class* which contains this *display* method:
 ```js
   display() {
     const gridId = '#grid' + this.boardNum